OBOFoundry/OBOFoundry.github.io/ontology/vario.md

 activity_status: inactive
 ---

-TODO for this ontology to become "active":
+## Requirements to become "active"

+The following are necessary to change the `activity_status` to "active":

 1. Needs public issue tracker (required by metadata schema checks).
 For example, this could be done via github even if the ontology is not maitained there, as